 We are not currently profitable and have rarely generated positive net cash flow from operations.
-As of March 31, 2021, we had an accumulated deficit of \$3.1 billion.
+As of June 30, 2021, we had an accumulated deficit of \$3.1 billion.
 The accumulated deficit has resulted principally from costs incurred in our research and development programs, the write-off of assets (including goodwill, inventory and property, plant and equipment) and general operating expenses.
-We expect to make substantial expenditures and to incur increasing operating losses in the future in order to continue the commercialization of Afrezza.
-In addition, under our Insulin Supply Agreement with Amphastar, we agreed to purchase certain annual minimum quantities of insulin through 2026.
-As of March 31, 2021, there was €75.9 million remaining in aggregate purchase commitments under this agreement.
+We expect to make substantial expenditures and to incur increasing operating losses in the future in order to continue the commercialization of Afrezza and advance product candidates in our pipeline.
+In addition, under our Insulin Supply Agreement with Amphastar, we agreed to purchase certain annual minimum quantities of insulin through 2027.
+As of June 30, 2021, there was €74.8 million remaining in aggregate purchase commitments under this agreement.
 We may not have the necessary capital resources to service this contractual commitment.